celilygt/InYourFace/README.md

 1. Make sure you have Flutter installed and set up
 2. Clone the repository
 3. Run `flutter pub get` to install dependencies
-4. Run `flutter build apk` for an Android build
+4. Run `flutter build apk` for an Android build or `flutter build ios` for an iOS build

 ### Testing the Widget
 For widget testing: